le0zh/c_to_rust_ffi_demo/README.md

 # FFI demo for C call Rust

-> MacOs only for now.
+> MacOS only for now.

 ### Build the lib